1978 NBA Finals

 The 1978 NBA World Championship Series was the championship round of the National Basketball Association (NBA)'s 1977–78 season, and the culmination of the season's playoffs.
 The series featured the Western Conference champion Seattle SuperSonics against the Eastern Conference champion Washington Bullets.
 The Bullets defeated the SuperSonics in seven games to win their first NBA championship.
 Bullets power forward/center Wes Unseld was named MVP of the series.
 The 1978 World Championship Series was the first NBA Finals series since the 1958 World Championship Series in which both teams had under 50 wins, and is the only NBA Finals to feature two teams with under 50 wins in an 82-game season.

-The 1978 Bullets were the last team to win Game 7 of the NBA Finals on the road until the LeBron James-led Cleveland Cavaliers did so in 2016.
+The 1978 Bullets were the last team to win Game 7 of the NBA Finals on the road until the Cleveland Cavaliers did so in 2016.

 Background

+For much of the 1977–78 season, the Portland Trail Blazers were extremely likely to return and repeat as NBA champions.
+The team started with 50 wins in their first 60 games, but due to star center Bill Walton's foot injury, they only managed to go 8–14 the rest of the way.
+Walton and the Trail Blazers would not regain their form for the playoffs and ultimately were upset by their I-5 rivals, the Seattle SuperSonics.

 Seattle SuperSonics

 The Seattle SuperSonics had a disappointing start to the season, going 5–17 to begin with.
 Bob Hopkins, who replaced former Boston Celtics center Bill Russell as coach, was fired and Lenny Wilkens returned for a second tour of duty.
 The Sonics were led by rookie forward Jack Sikma, center Marvin Webster, forwards, Paul Silas and John Johnson, and guards Dennis Johnson and Gus Williams and Fred Brown.
 With Wilkens' experience being a key factor, the Sonics turned their season around, finishing with 47 wins and the fourth seed in the West.
-In the playoffs, they defeated the Los Angeles Lakers in a three-game miniseries, then upset the top-seeded and defending champion Portland Trail Blazers (who lost center Bill Walton in the second game of the series) in six games, before a six-game win over the Denver Nuggets in the Conference finals sent them to their first of back-to-back NBA Finals appearances.
+In the playoffs, they defeated the Los Angeles Lakers in a three-game miniseries, then defeated the top-seeded and defending champion Portland Trail Blazers (who lost center Bill Walton in the second game of the series) in six games, before a six-game win over the Denver Nuggets in the Conference finals sent them to their first of back-to-back NBA Finals appearances.